 Find the best deal, compare prices and read what other travellers have to say about resorts in the Cook Islands at TripAdvisor.

 The best time to visit the Cook Islands is during the ‘shoulder’ months of March, April, September and October – the skies are clear and sunny with an average temperature of 28°C (82°F).

 However, for the best weather visit between June and September.

 The peak tourist season, from June to August, enjoys an average high of 25°C (77°F).

 Overall, the Cook Islands is a year-round destination with a pleasant warm tropical climate, although it can rain quite often.

 For more climate info: Cook Islands Weather Guide…

-The Cook Islands form part of Polynesia and are scattered across 2 million sq km of the South Pacific, about 3500km northeast of New Zealand and 1000km southwest of Tahiti.
+The Cook Islands form part of Polynesia and are scattered across 2 million sq km of the South Pacific, around 3500km northeast of New Zealand and 1000km southwest of Tahiti.

-Information on how to get to Rarotonga, Cook Islands…
+More about how to get to the Cook Islands…